-Swiss Solvency Test (SST) ratio
+Swiss Solvency Test (SST)

+SST ratio

-The SST ratio is calculated as Group's SST available financial resources (AFR) minus market value margin (MVM) divided by the net of SST target capital (TC) and MVM.
+The SST ratio is calculated as the Group's SST available financial resources (AFR) divided by the SST target capital (TC).
+Following the revision of the Swiss Insurance Supervision Ordinance in 2023, MVM is now part of the marketconsistent valuation of insurance liabilities and thus SST AFR.
 Market value margin, also known as risk margin, is the cost of future regulatory risk capital stemming from the present portfolio of assets and liabilities.